Frozen (franchise): Video games

 A video game titled Frozen: Olaf's Quest was released on November 19, 2013, for Nintendo DS and Nintendo 3DS.
 Developed by 1st Playable Productions and published by GameMill Entertainment, it takes place after the events of the film.
 In the game, Olaf must use his unique snowman abilities in order to stay in one piece throughout 60 levels.

 Anna and Elsa were released as figurines in the Frozen toy box pack for the toy-based video game Disney Infinity on November 26, 2013, and both figures were released separately on March 11, 2014.

-Additionally, Disney Mobile released a match-three game titled Frozen: Free Fall for iOS, Android, Windows Phone and PlayStation 4 platforms.
-It takes place in the kingdom of Arendelle and closely follows the original story of the film, in which players can team up with Anna, Elsa, Kristoff, Hans, Olaf, Pabbie and Sven to match puzzles with the help of each character's special power-ups.
+Additionally, Disney Mobile released a match-three game titled Frozen: Free Fall for Android, iOS, Windows Phone, and PlayStation 4 platforms.
+It takes place in the kingdom of Arendelle and closely follows the original story of the film, in which players can team up with Anna, Elsa, Kristoff, Hans, Olaf, Pabbie, and Sven to match puzzles with the help of each character's special power-ups.

 Six mini-games can be played on the Disney website.
 Sony released a limited-edition Frozen-themed PlayStation 4 console in Japan at the time the film was released into the Japanese home video market.

-In 2014, Frozen was co-branded with another Disney property – children's MMORPG Club Penguin, which became Frozen-themed for a period of time leading up to the Christmas season; the Frozen Party lasted from August 21 to September 3, 2014.
+In 2014, Frozen was co-branded with another Disney property – children's massively multiplayer online role-playing game Club Penguin, which became Frozen-themed for a period of time leading up to the Christmas season; the Frozen Party lasted from August 21 to September 3, 2014.

-In 2015, Frozen Free Fall: Snowball Fight was released on PlayStation 4, PlayStation 3, Xbox One, Xbox 360 and Steam.
+In 2015, Frozen Free Fall: Snowball Fight was released on PlayStation 4, PlayStation 3, Xbox One, Xbox 360, and Steam.

-In the world builder game Disney Magic Kingdoms, during a limited time 2016 Event focused on Frozen were included Anna, Elsa, Olaf, Kristoff, Sven and Hans as playable characters, along with some attractions based on locations of the film.
-In another limited time 2019 Event focused on Frozen II, were included Ryder, Honeymaren and Fire Spirit as playable characters, along with some attractions based on locations of the sequel.
+In the world builder game Disney Magic Kingdoms, during a limited time 2016 Event focused on Frozen were included Anna, Elsa, Olaf, Kristoff, Sven, and Hans as playable characters, along with some attractions based on locations of the film.
+In another limited time 2019 Event focused on Frozen 2, were included Ryder, Honeymaren, and Fire Spirit as playable characters, along with some attractions based on locations of the sequel.
 The game also features optional costumes for the characters based on their clothes from the films and shorts from the franchise.
+In 2024, Marshmallow was added to the game.

 A world based on Frozen, "Arendelle" appears in the 2019 crossover video game Kingdom Hearts III, with the cast of the film reprising their voice roles.

 Additionally, Elsa, Anna, Kristoff, and Olaf are all playable heroes in the mobile game Disney Heroes: Battle Mode.
 Sven also appears in Kristoff's green skill.

-Anna, Elsa, and Kristoff are present in their Frozen II designs in the video game Disney Dreamlight Valley, where the player meets them during the progress of the story.
+Anna, Elsa, Kristoff, and Olaf are present in their Frozen 2 designs in the video game Disney Dreamlight Valley, where the player meets them during the progress of the story.